jellytea/llamash/README.md

 ```

 ### Setup
-Before starting the bridge server, you have to start O-LLaMA server.
-The address is ```http://127.0.0.1:11434``` in default.
+Before starting the bridge server, you need a running Ollama server which the address is ```http://127.0.0.1:11434``` in default.
 ```shell
 $ ollama serve &
 $ ./llamash -p 11444 -i 'http://127.0.0.1:11434'